 Q: Can a judgment be sold?

-A: Yes, judgments can be sold to third parties, known as judgment buyers.
-These buyers are typically investors or collection agencies who are willing to pay a lump sum for the rights to collect on the judgment.
+A: Judgments can be sold to third parties, known as judgment buyers.
+These buyers are typically investors or collection agencies willing to pay a lump sum for the rights to collect on the judgment.

 Q: How does the process of selling a judgment work?

-A: The process of selling a judgment typically begins with the judgment creditor (the person or entity who won the case) contacting a judgment buyer.
-They will then provide information about the judgment, including the amount, the court in which it was issued, and the debtor's contact information.
+A: Selling a judgment typically begins with the judgment creditor (the person or entity who won the case) contacting a judgment buyer.
+They will then provide information about the judgment, including the amount, the court in which it was issued, and the debtor’s contact information.
 The judgment buyer will then evaluate the judgment and make an offer to purchase it.
-If the offer is accepted, the judgment creditor will then transfer the rights to collect on the judgment to the judgment buyer.
+If the offer is accepted, the judgment creditor will transfer the rights to collect the judgment to the buyer.

 Q: How much can I expect to receive for my judgment?